creamofthecraft/creamofthecraft.github.io/_posts/2014-09-01-how-it-started.md

 From there, were curated a couple of designs and created some of our own designs.

-We love details, we love arts, we love innovation.
+We love discoveries, We love details, we love arts, we love innovation.

 ## Facebook